C+C Music Factory

 C+C Music Factory was an American musical group formed in 1989 by David Cole and Robert Clivillés.
-The group is best known for their five hit singles: "Gonna Make You Sweat (Everybody Dance Now)", "Here We Go (Let's Rock & Roll)", "Things That Make You Go Hmmm...", "Just a Touch of Love", and "Keep It Comin'".
+The group is best known for their five hit singles: "Gonna Make You Sweat (Everybody Dance Now)", "Here We Go (Let's Rock & Roll)", "Things That Make You Go Hmmm...", "Just a Touch of Love", and "Keep It Comin' (Dance Till You Can't Dance No More)".
 The band stopped recording in 1996, following Cole's death.
 In 2010, C+C Music Factory reformed with Eric Kupper replacing Cole.
 Original member Freedom Williams acquired trademark rights to the name in 2003 and still tours under that moniker.

 C+C Music Factory have earned 35 music industry awards, including five Billboard Music Awards, five American Music Awards, and two MTV Video Music Awards.
-In December 2016, Billboard magazine ranked them as the 44th most successful dance artist of all time.
+In December 2016, Billboard named them the 44th-most successful dance act.

 History

-1987–1989: Early beginnings and The 28th Street Crew
+1987–1989: Early beginnings and the 28th Street Crew

-David Cole and Robert Clivillés became friends when they both performed at the Better Days club (Clivillés as DJ and Cole as keyboardist) in the late 1980s.
-In 1987, Clivillés and Cole formed a short-lived house music group called 2 Puerto Ricans, a Blackman and a Dominican.
-The group also included David Morales (who, like Clivillés, was a resident DJ at Better Days) and Chep Nuñez.
+David Cole and Robert Clivillés became friends when they both performed at the New York City club Better Days (Clivillés as DJ and Cole as keyboardist) in the late 1980s.
+In 1987, Clivillés and Cole formed a short-lived house music group called 2 Puerto Ricans, a Blackman and a Dominican, which also included David Morales (who, like Clivillés, was a resident DJ at Better Days) and Chep Nuñez.
 They released two minor hit singles, "Do It Properly" (1987) and "So Many Ways (Do It Properly Part II)" (1988).
 In 1989, they released their final single, "Scandalous", before disbanding.